 Volumes of knotweed waste can be significantly reduced by separating rhizome (root) material from affected soil.
 This can be achieved using a variety of picking, screening and sorting operations using a range of different resources, including picking stations and various types of mechanical screens.
 Different techniques are more effective depending on the volume of Japanese knotweed infested soils that are being treated.
 On larger sites the process can require an Environmental Permit, which Phlorum can obtain from the appropriate regulator (e.g. Environment Agency or SEPA).

 Excavation of Japanese knotweed and removal of wastes to a landfill site is a frequent option where time and space don’t allow other treatment strategies.
-The Environment Agency guidelines state that excavation of Japanese knotweed should be undertaken within a 7 metre zone around plants and to a depth of 3 metres.
-However, by carefully managing the knotweed excavation process, Phlorum’s experts can significantly reduce the volume of waste arisings; often by as much as 50-90%!
+Previous Environment Agency guidelines stated that excavation of Japanese knotweed should be undertaken within a 7 metre zone around plants and to a depth of 3 metres.
+However, by carefully managing the knotweed excavation process, Phlorum’s experts can reduce volumes of waste arisings to amounts signifcantly lower than the former Environment Agency guidance suggested (often resulting in volume savings by as much as 50-90%!).

 Japanese knotweed falls under the classification of “controlled waste”.
 Therefore, it is essential that if it is to be removed from its site of origin, it should be disposed of at an appropriately licensed waste facility.